CreativeInquiry/OSSTA-Report/README.md

 ## III.
 Participants

-Participants were selected for this convening based on a variety of factors including: historical relationships to the tools; unique, under-represented, and/or valuable perspectives and background experience; industry perspectives; pedagogic perspectives, and the constraints of the budget for transcontinental flights.
-This group was convened to develop and express deep conversations around OSSTA, but in no way was meant to be exclusive of the thousands of other contributors, creators, and toolkits that actively contribute to and maintain these vibrant communities.
+Participants were selected for this convening based on a variety of factors including: historical relationships to the tools; unique, under-represented, and/or valuable perspectives and background experience; industry perspectives; pedagogic perspectives; and the constraints of the budget for transcontinental flights.
+This group was convened to develop and express deep and broad conversations around OSSTA, but in no way was meant to be exclusive of the thousands of other contributors, creators, and toolkits that actively contribute to and maintain these vibrant communities.

 This convening was designed to gather a representative sample of the voices, perspectives, and toolkits that comprised the landscape of open-source software tools for the arts in mid-2018.
 It is important to recognize the limitations of the two organizers and their ability to know all of the diverse contributors and toolkits out there.
 The number of participants was limited to 30 based on the resources available and the limits of facilitating and thoroughly documenting multiple conversations taking place within a single day.
-In this way, the viewpoints expressed here are a snapshot, rather than a comprehensive survey.
+In this way, the viewpoints expressed here are a *snapshot*, rather than a *comprehensive survey*.
 We see this as one conversation that may hopefully spark others to expand on the perspectives and toolkits represented.

 In this convening and report, we use the term “contributor” rather than “developer” to refer to people that work on OSSTAs, acknowledging the huge diversity of contributions including, but not limited to: documentation, teaching, graphic design, illustration, writing, organizing, curating, and software development.